Revive CPR

 CCR Two rescuer Demonstration

-A similar benefit is achieved when bystanders perform Hands-only CPR for an Adult, witnessed Cardiac Arrest (please read our article on staying alive/ Hands-only CPR for more details.)
+A similar, scaled down benefit is achieved when bystanders perform Hands-only CPR for an Adult, witnessed Cardiac Arrest (please read our article on staying alive/ Hands-only CPR for more details.)

-Bystanders can improve oxygen intake if before beginning compressions they open the airway, so that oxygen can be drawn in with each compression.
-A towel or article of clothing can be placed behind the person’s neck to prop the airway open.
-If that’s not possible then someone can maintain an open airway by titling the head back while compressions are being provided.
+Bystanders can improve the efficiency of compressions only CPR by opening the airway with the head tilt– chin lift method.
+This way oxygen can be drawn in with each compression.
+A towel, or article of clothing can be placed behind the person’neck to prop the airway open.

-The benefit of CCC is that the perfusion pressure(Blood pressure) remains higher than traditional CPR, and it is more like the natural rhythm of the heartbeat.
-With traditional CPR we interrupt compressions every thirty times to deliver ventilations, and It takes several compressions to get that pressure back again each time we resume compressions.
+The benefit of CCR is that the perfusion pressure(Blood pressure) remains higher than traditional CPR, and continuous, uninterrupted compressions are like the natural rhythm of the heartbeat.
+With traditional CPR we interrupt compressions every thirty times to deliver ventilations, and It takes several compressions to get that pressure back again every time we resume compressions.
 Sadly our of 30 compressions only 24 of them are effective!
-Providing continuous compressions is significantly better than stopping every 30 compressions to deliver 2 minuscule breaths!
+Providing continuous compressions is significantly better than stopping every 30 compressions to deliver 2 minuscule breaths!a

 The Sarver Heart Center in Arizona recently published that providing continuous chest compressions/ AKA Hands-only CPR can nearly double a person’s chances of survival from 14% to 23%!
 [3].

-Why is it taking so long for The AHA to implement more of these changes into AHA training curriculums?
+The AHA will implement more of these changes into BLS class curriculums soon.

-This trend with Emergency Medical Services (EMS) moving away from traditional CPR to treat Cardiac Arrest and utilizing CCR will eventually move into the AHA training curriculum in BLS and CPR classes by 2030.
-The good news is that many Emergency Medical Service agencies are way ahead of the next AHA Guideline update in 2025 and are increasing survival rates from cardiac arrest with CCR today!
+This movement away from traditional CPR to treat Cardiac Arrest into utilizing CCR will eventually make its way the AHA training curriculum in BLS classes by 2030.
+The good news is that many EMS agencies are way ahead of the next AHA Guideline update in 2025, and are helping to increase survival rates from cardiac arrest today.

-Come join us for a AHA CPR class, or BLS Class at Revive CPR Training in San Francisco, and receive a complimentary rescue breathing barrier key-chain.
+Come join us for an engaging AHA CPR class, or BLS Class at Revive CPR Training in San Francisco, Mission Bay.
+Receive a complimentary rescue breathing barrier key-chain with every CPR class.

 As an Authorized AHA Training Site we are currently following The AHA 2020 Guidelines for all of our CPR classes in San Francisco, and for our BLS classes (Basic Life Support) CPR certification classes at Revive CPR.
 California hospitals, clinics, and Emergency Medical Services (EMS) only except The American Heart Association BLS Provider certification.